 “Our intent is for Tyndall to be a model 21ST century, digitally integrated installation of the future”

-Executive director of the Tyndall AFB Reconstruction Program Management Office, whose team is overseeing the rebuild.
+Former Executive Director of the Tyndall AFB Reconstruction Program Management Office, part of stakeholders overseeing the rebuild.

 Design Intent

-Design Intent defines the image, character, and design strategies to achieve an Installation of the Future and represents the next generation of Tyndall AFB.
+Design Intent identifies the image, character, and design strategies being used to achieve innovative designs for the Installation of the Future while representing a new generation of facilities at Tyndall AFB.
 Each section of the Design Intent addresses the design principles, solutions, and descriptions.

 Architectural Image & Character

-Architectural Image & Character for the vertical environment, which includes all enclosed and open structures.
+Architectural Image & Character describes guidance for the vertical environment, which includes all enclosed and open structures.
 This section is limited to new construction and does not include the renovation of existing buildings.

 Learn moreINSTALLATION FACILITIES STANDARDS